The Military in Spain: Modernizing Forces for the Future

 • Various patrol and mine warfare vessels

-Spain’s naval assets allow for participation in international maritime security operations and NATO exercises.
+The naval assets promote participation in international maritime security operations and NATO exercises, contributing to anti-piracy missions and patrolling the Mediterranean.

 Air Strength

-The Spanish Air Force maintains a mix of fighter jets, transport aircraft, and helicopters.
+The Spanish Air Force maintains a diverse array of fighter jets, transport aircraft, and helicopters.

 • Eurofighter Typhoons